Kaki Bukit, Singapore: Industries

 Aside from the high tech industrial companies and warehouses located at the industrial estate.
 The area is also home to many other industries including the automobile industry that cater to vehicle inspection, learning and maintenance.
-The SAF Driving School located in Kaki Bukit Camp together with the neighbouring Comfort Delgro Driving School in Ubi makes L-plate learning drivers a common sight in the area.
+The Singapore Armed Forces (SAF) Driving School located in Kaki Bukit Camp together with the neighbouring Comfort Delgro Driving School in Ubi makes L-plate learning drivers a common sight in the area.
 Waterworks is also another important industry in the area.
 Jalan Eunos Service Reservoir is the main supplier of water in the east of Singapore, it receives its water from the PUB Bedok Waterworks which treats water collected from the nearby Bedok Reservoir.
 This service reservoir then stores and pumps the treated water to various neighbourhoods in the east.